Operations

 phase

-Applies a state-dependent phase shift to the quantum state.
+Applies a state-dependent or fixed phase shift (Z rotation) to the quantum state.

 Parameters: